 …[T]o meditate upon his frailty as a creature of temperature, and upon man’s frailty in general, able only to live within certain narrow limit of heat and cold; and from there on, it did not lead him to the conjectural field of immortality and man’s place in the universe.”.

 The rough character is a man who traveled through the kingdom of snow somewhere in the North Pole.
 This was his first winter, and he had only a dog to be his companion.
-He was well equipped with enough materials and a strong will save one thing: “The trouble with him was that he was without imagination.”
-When the temperature dropped seventy degrees below zero, there was nothing that could help him to survive except the fire.
-At times, he failed to build a fire because his hands were almost frozen as they were exposed to the cold air.
+He was well equipped with enough materials and a strong will to save one thing: “The trouble with him was that he was without imagination.”
+When the temperature dropped seventy degrees below zero, nothing could help him survive except the fire.
+He sometimes failed to build a fire because his hands were almost frozen as they were exposed to the cold air.
 All his extraordinary efforts became helpless.
 In such a harsh and dangerous situation, he realized that: “a man should travel with a partner.”
-The second character, if an animal might be so-called, is a big native husky wolf dog.
-It didn’t have a sharp consciousness as did his master, but it had its brute instinct: “it experienced a vague but menacing apprehension that subdued it…” The dog’s presentiment was much better than that of the man, but the dog must rely on him.
-“It’s instinct told it a truer tale that was told to the man by the man’s judgment… and that made it question eagerly every unwonted movement of the man as if expecting him to go into camp and to seek shelter somewhere and build a fire.”
+The second character, if an animal might be so-called, is a big native husky wolf-dog.
+It didn’t have a sharp consciousness like his master but had its brute instinct: “It experienced a vague but menacing apprehension that subdued it…” The dog’s presentiment was much better than the man’s, but the dog must rely on him.
+“Its instinct told it a truer tale that was told to the man by the man’s judgment… and that made it question eagerly every unwonted movement of the man as if expecting him to go into camp and to seek shelter somewhere and build a fire.”

 It is deficient if we do not point out another conflict between the man and his dog in which the animal played a passive role.
-The man wanted to kill the dog to warm his hands; the dog sensed the danger but it did not want to fight against its master.
+The man wanted to kill the dog to warm his hands; the dog sensed the danger but did not want to fight against its master.
 The only thing it could do was to run away from the man.